sharada-marathe/sharada-marathe/README.md

 # Hi, I'm Sharada Marathe 👋

-**AI-native marketer.** I run a full marketing function with AI agents, not just AI tools.
+**AI Marketing Specialist.** I run a full marketing function with AI agents, not just AI tools.
 I design the system, direct the code with AI assistance, and stay the human in the loop on every output.

 I currently run the entire marketing function for a small charity as one person, where a six-role team used to sit.
 Rather than cut output, I rebuilt the function as a set of AI agents with me as editor and publisher.